DanielGuarnizo/Block-Chain-Simulation/README.md

 The Bitcoin simulation model consists of the following key components:
 ## Agents
   • Agents represent participants in the Bitcoin network.
-  • They have balances and can initiate transactions with other agents.
+  \n• They have balances and can initiate transactions with other agents.
   • Balances are initially set, and agents randomly select other agents for transactions.
   • Transactions are executed with limited amounts, and the balance is updated accordingly.